 Lt.
-Tim O'Connell and myself had heard of a story from some of the older police who believed in tradition and the passing down of a story and ritual from the past.
-It concerned one of the three "police commissioners" from the late 1860's and 1870's.
+Tim O'Connell and I had heard of a story from some of the older police who believed in tradition and the passing down of a story and ritual from the past.
+It concerned one of the three "police commissioners" from the late 1860s and 1870s.
 The department had three police commissioners commanding it at this time.
 One was Harry Gilmore.
-Harry Gilmore fought under John Singleton Mosby as a "irregular" in the Civil War.
+Harry Gilmore fought under John Singleton Mosby as an "irregular" in the Civil War.

 Harry, because he knew the Maryland area, participated in numerous destructive raids for the Confederacy in and around Baltimore.
 After the war, Harry became a police commissioner of the Baltimore Police Department.
 When he died in 1872, he was buried on Confederate Hill with other confederates, in SW Baltimore.
 Though Harry was a confederate, he chose, in his last will and testament, to be buried in his Baltimore Police uniform.
 But, because of his confederate past, the state would not allow his body to be buried in Maryland soil with the Maryland seal.